-But these plus points are all set against a backdrop of a very high price; we’re not talking iPhone X levels here, but it’s still one of the more expensive options you can buy.
+These plus points are also set against a backdrop of a high price; we’re not talking iPhone XS levels here, but it’s still one of the more expensive options you can buy.
 The larger Samsung Galaxy S9 Plus with a 6.2-inch screen is even pricier.

 - Want to see it in a bigger size?
 Read our Samsung Galaxy S9 Plus review